Get our free newsletter

 While the changes are as minimal as possible, there are some inevitable alterations.
 The ceiling, for instance, was damaged beyond repair.
 So Nardelli and company have decided to expose the original rafters and masonry that had previously been covered up by plaster.

-One upside to the Tune’s four-and-half-month hiatus: the bar now has more beers on tap—-a total of eight, including a couple of craft brews from Maryland’s Flying Dog Brewery previously not sold on premises.
+s more beers on tap—-a total of eight, including a couple of craft brews from Maryland’s Flying Dog Brewery previously not sold on premises.
 But fear not, fans of cheap suds.
 PBR remains in ample supply, Nardelli proudly reports.
 “We’re still a beer and shot place,” she says.

 The staff by and large hasn’t changed, with the exception of six new employees from the neighboring Hawk ‘n’ Dove, now shuttered and awaiting its own renovation.
 Eddie Peterson, the Hawk’s former chef, will now be running weekly specials at the Tune.